 Epirubicin hydrochloride is approved to be used with other drugs to treat:

 - Breast cancer.
-It is used after surgery in patients with early-stage breast cancer that has spread to the lymph nodes under the arm.
+It is used after surgery in patients whose cancer has spread to the lymph nodes under the arm.

 Epirubicin hydrochloride is also being studied in the treatment of other types of cancer.